sentenz/kubernetes/manifests/base/dependency-track/README.md

 #### 1.1.1.
 Domain

-Domain Paths split the frontend and API into paths under a single hostname, suitable for simpler setups or to access both services under the same domain.
+Domain Paths ([Ingress Fan Out](https://kubernetes.io/docs/concepts/services-networking/ingress/#simple-fanout)) split the frontend and API into paths under a single hostname, suitable for simpler setups or to access both services under the same domain.

 - `values.yaml`
   > The base chart values define the API base URL for the frontend to communicate with the API server.